puneet4840/DevOps-/5 - Kubernetes (CKAD)/7 - Taints and Toleration.md

 ### Example (LAB)- Taints and Tolerations

   Imagine you have a Kubernetes cluster with three nodes, but only one of them has a GPU.
 You want only GPU applications to run on this node, keeping non-GPU workloads on the other nodes.

   Our steps will involve:
     - **Adding a taint** to the GPU node to mark it for GPU-only workloads.
     - **Creating a GPU-based pod with a toleration** to allow it to be scheduled on the GPU node.
     - **Deploying a non-GPU application** to verify that it doesn’t run on the GPU node.

 <br>

+**Setp-by-Step**

 - **Check Your Nodes**